 I became a tester (at Apple, in 1987) because I liked complaining and I liked discovering things.
 It was more social than coding was, with more variety in the schedule.
 At least, that’s always been my story.
 But as the years have passed, another factor has come into focus that I now think mattered more than the others: I felt needed.

 Apple had a well-stocked corporate library, with several books about testing.
 They also had an academic journal article delivery service.
 I soon amassed a couple hundred papers related to testing.
 But my reading led to frustration.
-Computer Science people wrote of testing as if it were a math puzzle.
+Computer science people wrote about testing as if it were a math puzzle.
 To cite an example of one sweeping approach:

 “Automatic test case generation can be invoked once a set of evaluation criteria has been defined.
 Depending on the strength (and cost) selection criteria specified by the user, the generator produces a set of test cases that meet the evaluation criteria within the indicated cost parameters.”
 (DeMillo 1991a)